davekinkead/thesis/browser.coffee.md

       "##{red}00#{blue}"

-Now we need to createsvg circles to represent our agents and bind them to the actual agents from the simulation.
-The `d` in the functions here is the D3js accessor to the agent data.
+Now we need to create svg circles that represent our agents and bind them to the actual agents from the simulation.
+The `d` in the functions here is the D3.js accessor to the agent data.

     populate = () ->